 How Does Seal Coating Help?

-- Seal coating seals the asphalt pavement, preventing the hot sun from oxidizing and eroding the top layer of asphalt.
+- It seals the asphalt pavement, preventing the hot sun from oxidizing and eroding the top layer of asphalt.

-- On older pavements, seal coating and slurry replaces fine particles lost from the asphalt surface due to oxidation.
+- On older pavements, seal coating and slurry replace fine particles lost from the asphalt surface due to oxidation.

-- Seal coating fills the small cracks that can turn into large cracks and prevents water from seeping down to the base material.
+- Fills the small cracks that can turn into large cracks and prevents water from seeping down to the base material.

-- Seal coating helps protect the asphalt from the sun as well as the harmful effects of water and other elements.
+- Helps protect the asphalt from the sun as well as the harmful effects of water and other elements.

-- Seal coating provides an attractive black surface that is ideal for painting lines and other markers enhancing the value of your property.
+- Provides an attractive black surface that is ideal for painting lines and other markers enhancing the value of your property.

-- Seal coating leaves a smooth clean surface ideal for sweeping, lowering cleaning costs.
+- Leaves a smooth clean surface ideal for sweeping, lowering cleaning costs.

-- Seal coating costs pennies a square foot compared to the dollars needed to repair or replace damaged asphalt.
+- Cost effective.
+Costing pennies a square foot compared to the dollars needed to repair or replace damaged asphalt.

 When Should Seal Coating Be Done?

-- We recommend waiting about 1 year before seal coating new pavement.
-After a surface has been sealed, it should be re-sealed as necessity dictates.
-The pavement condition prior to seal coating, traffic and the elements will affect the life of the seal coat.
-A new seal coat depending on these conditions will typically last from 3 to 7 years.
+- We recommend waiting about one year before seal coating new pavement.
+After a surface has been sealed, it should be re-sealed as necessary.
+The pavement condition prior to seal coating, traffic, and the elements will affect the life of the seal coat.
+A new seal coat depending on these conditions will typically last from three to seven years.